 We’ve all got those go-to weeknight meals.
 They’re tasty, quick, and inexpensive, and we can usually make the whole family happy by serving them.
 But, as much as we love them like loyal friends, we can grow tired of the same old meals week after week.
 This week’s recipe is a great stand-in for those tried-and-true favorites.
 Like our other weeknight wonders, it’s inexpensive, tastes fantastic, and you can whip it up in just about 30 minutes.
-To simplify the classic sandwich, rather than sliced roast beef, seared in a flat-top, we’re going to use ground beef, but all of the flavors are there.
+To simplify the classic sandwich, rather than sliced beef, seared in a flat-top, we’re going to use ground beef, but all of the flavors are there.
 Onions, peppers, mushrooms, and beef, smothered in a creamy provolone cheese sauce, these Philly Sloppy Joes, or Sloppy Phillies, are about as close as you can come to the original Philly cheesesteak sandwich without leaving your own kitchen.

 Here’s what you’ll need: